errcw/gaussian/README.md

 ### Properties
 - `mean`: the mean (μ) of the distribution
 - `variance`: the variance (σ^2) of the distribution
+- `standardDeviation`: the standard deviation (σ) of the distribution

 ### Probability Functions
 - `pdf(x)`: the probability density function, which describes the probability